-Initially, the Cadastre project focused on providing authoritative data from government sources with an emphasis on legal and administrative features.
-Recently, however, the federal government approved the addition to the Cadastre of biodiversity data from The Nature Conservancy’s Northwest Atlantic Marine Ecoregional Assessment.
+Initially, the project focused on providing authoritative data from government sources with an emphasis on legal and administrative features.
+However, it has evolved to include other data, including the biodiversity data from The Nature Conservancy’s Northwest Atlantic Marine Ecoregional Assessment in its Maps.
 These data are the first to be added as trusted data, meaning they are considered reliable but not authoritative.
-Inclusion of trusted data will increase the Cadastre’s utility as a tool for multi-objective planning.
-Staff from The Nature Conservancy worked closely with the U.S. Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE) and National Oceanic and Atmospheric Administration (NOAA) to plan and begin the process of incorporating trusted data into the Cadastre.
+Inclusion of trusted data will increase marine cadastre’s utility as a tool for multi-objective planning.
+Staff from The Nature Conservancy worked closely with the U.S. Bureau of Ocean Energy Management (BOEM) and National Oceanic and Atmospheric Administration (NOAA) to plan and begin the process of incorporating trusted data into the project.

-Following this successful pilot project to add biodiversity data from the eastern United States, The Nature Conservancy is now collaborating with federal partners toward adding more biodiversity data into the Cadastre.
+Following this successful pilot project to add biodiversity data from the eastern United States, The Nature Conservancy is now collaborating with federal partners toward adding more biodiversity data.
 Adding these trusted data is important to ensure that coastal and marine spatial planning and alternative energy planning can address conservation goals.

-- U.S. Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE)
+- U.S. Bureau of Ocean Energy Management (BOEM)

-- U.S. National Oceanic and Atmospheric Administration (NOAA) — Coastal Services Center
+- U.S. National Oceanic and Atmospheric Administration (NOAA) — Office for Coastal Management